magomimmo/modern-cljs/doc/tutorial-14.md

 > and maintain code.   - Joshua Kerievsky, Refactoring to Patterns

-In the [Tutorial 10 - Introducing Ajax][1] we defined the remote `calculation` function by calling the `defremote` macro.
-The `defremote` function implicitly define a function with the same name of the remote function and that's good, because we hate any kind of code duplication.
+In the [Tutorial 10 - Introducing Ajax][1] we defined the remote `calculate` function by calling the `defremote` macro.
+The `defremote` call implicitly define a function with the same name of the remote function and that's good, because we hate any kind of code duplication.
 We could immediately use it to calculate the result of the Shopping Calculator by just parsing the `[quantity price tax discount]` passed to the `deftemplate` call.
 But wait a minute.
-We already parsed those arguments][21] on the CLJS side of the `calculation` function and we don't want to parse them again.
+We [already parsed those arguments][21] on the CLJS side of the `calculate` function and we don't want to parse them again.
 To reach this DRY objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.